 The Old American Can Factory is an historic, six-building, 130,000 sq ft industrial complex in Gowanus, Brooklyn that houses a curated community of more than 300 artisans, visual/performing artists, poets/writers, filmmakers, architects/designers, publishers, non-profit organizations and others working in the creative industries.
-The (OA) Can Factory is owned by LMS Realty Associates LLC (LMS) and was developed and is operated by XØ Projects Inc (XØp).

-Additional information is available upon request.
+Additional information about The (OA) Can Factory and its future is available upon request.

 For information about XØ Projects Inc, go to XOPROJECTS.COM